itzGlitxh/Basic-Python-Application-Projects/README.md

-# Basic Python Application Projects
+# Basic Python GUI Application Projects

-Welcome to the GitHub repository showcasing my basic Python application development projects.
+Welcome to the GitHub repository showcasing my Python GUI Application development projects.
 Here, you'll find details and source code for the various applications I have created from September 2023 onwards.

 ## Task Manager App
 - **Description:** Designed and implemented a task manager app with due date tracking and task completion features.